hashicorp/terraform-website/content/source/docs/cloud/vcs/github.html.md

     1. Make sure the upper-left organization menu currently shows your organization.
     1. Click the "Settings" link at the top of the page (or within the &#9776; menu)
-    1. On the next page, click "VCS Provider" in the left sidebar.
+    1. On the next page, click "VCS Providers" in the left sidebar.
     1. Click the "Add VCS Provider" button.

 2. The next page has several steps to guide you through adding a new VCS provider.
 Select "GitHub" then select "GitHub (Custom)" from the dropdown.